 further into the 21st century.

-More than 50 years on from gaining independence it can be said that most governments in sub-Saharan African have failed their peoples.
-And there is nothing to suggest that things are going to change any time soon as most African governments are firmly in control of their own destiny.
-For after 175 years of independence life in countries like Guatemala, Honduras, El Salvador and Nicaragua in Central America is still a challenge for most of the inhabitants.
+More than 50 years on from gaining independence it can be said that most governments in sub-Saharan African have let their people down.
+And, as most African governments are firmly in control of their own destiny, shamefully there is nothing to suggest that things are going to change any time soon.
+For after 175 years of independence, life in countries like Guatemala, Honduras, El Salvador and Nicaragua in Central America is still a challenge for most people there.
 So if we in the North really want to 'Make Poverty History' it is time to tackle this gross inertia across the developing world and, as a carrot, offer poor countries a new radical 'Partnership for Progress.'

-This new approach would see rich countries partnering one-to-one with governments in poor countries with the aim of setting about to provide the basics of life to all inhabitants.
-To be truly effective, however, there needs to be a realisation that this will need an equal partnership with 50:50 input.
-Into this partnership rich nations would bring finance and technical expertise whilst poor countries would supply the manpower and authority to get things done.
+This new approach would best be done one-to-one and would see rich countries offering partnerships to governments in poor countries with the aim of setting about to provide the basics of life to all inhabitants.
+To be truly effective, however, there needs to be a realisation that this will need to be an equal partnership with 50:50 input.
+Into this partnership rich nations would bring finance and technical expertise whilst governments in poor countries would supply the manpower and authority to get things done as well as promising to become less profligate and autocratic.
 In so doing, in no way would rich countries seek to change the culture of the country insisting only that development has to be made nationwide.

 Among the first tasks should be to ensure that supplies of food are adequate and guaranteed.
 Experts suggest that, on average, three times more food could be produced in the developing world if farmers had access to essential inputs: improved seeds, fertilisers, irrigation.
 At the same time encouragement should be given to families to place their plots of land into local co-operatives which would lead to larger fields, increased mechanisation, greater harvests whilst freeing-up children to go to school.